I Do Declare!

 The Urban Dictionary says it is “an exclamatory phrase which asserts/affirms the truth of a previous or forthcoming statement.”
 That seems to me a pale reflection of its rich diversity, but it suits my purposes right now.

-Because today, in honor of our impending celebration of Independence Day, I do declare my independence from tyranny—the tyranny of fear and anxiety, resentment, lack of self-confidence, and regret.
+Because today, in honor of our impending celebration of Independence Day, I do declare my independence from tyranny—the tyranny of fear and anxiety, resentment, and lack of self-confidence.

 I know it doesn’t really work that way.
 I know my I do declare may be nothing more than sound and fury, a well-intentioned objective that will ultimately gather dust alongside the goal of exercising regularly and eating more vegetables.
 (I can’t eat more overall without needing an entirely new wardrobe, and if I have to choose between more chocolate and more vegetables, well, if you know me you know what my choice will be.)